aurora-opensource/au/docs/discussion/concepts/index.md

   thing as "unitless"; we support dimensionless units, like `Percent`.
 Here we explain how the library handles these situations, and avoids common pitfalls.

+- **[Overflow](./overflow.md)**.
+Unit conversions risk overflow.
+The degree of risk depends on both the conversion factor, and the range of values that fit in the destination type.
+Learn how different units libraries have approached this problem, including Au's novel contribution, the "overflow safety surface".

 - **[Quantity Point](./quantity_point.md)**.
 An abstraction for "point types" that have units.
   Most use cases don't need this, but for a few --- including temperatures --- it's indispensable.